-- The list is sorted alphabetically by saveset name.
-You can sort the list by a different column or reverse the sort order by clicking the column heading.
-The arrowhead next to the column name indicates the sort order. - You can use one or more filters to display specific savesets on this page.
-You can also search for a data item in savesets and view the media list for a saveset.
-For more information about the additional features, see Using additional features available on the Choose Saveset page. - When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, Job Title, name of the NetVault Backup Server, name of the client from which the data was backed up, plug-in used to create the saveset, saveset creation date and time, saveset retirement setting, whether Incremental Backup or not, whether Archive or not, and saveset size. - 3 On the Create Selection Set page, open the applicable container nodes (that is, the vCenter, Datacenter, ESX Host Cluster, and ESX Server) to list the virtual machine images stored in the saveset. - 4 Open the image from which you want to restore the files.
-Open the Volumes node, and then open the disk partitions to display the directory tree. - 5 Select the files and directories that you want to restore. - 6 Click Edit Plugin Options, and in the Plug-in for VMware Restore Options dialog box, configure the following settings.
+When you select a saveset, the following details are displayed in the Saveset Information area: Job ID, job title, tag, server name, client name, plug-in name, saveset date and time, retirement setting, Incremental Backup or not, archive or not, and saveset size.

+- 4 On the Create Selection Set page, open the applicable container nodes (that is, the vCenter, Datacenter, ESX Host Cluster, and ESX Server) to list the virtual machine images stored in the saveset. - 5 Open the image from which you want to restore the files.
+Open the Volumes node, and then open the disk partitions to display the directory tree. - 6 Select the files and directories that you want to restore. - 7 Click Edit Plugin Options.
+In the Plug-in for VMware Restore Options dialog box, click the Restore Files tab, and configure the following options.